Hurley v. Irish-American Gay, Lesbian, and Bisexual Group of Boston

 Hurley v.
-Irish American Gay, Lesbian, and Bisexual Group of Boston, 515 U.S. 557 (1995), was a landmark decision of the US Supreme Court regarding free speech rights, specifically the rights of groups to determine what message their activities convey to the public.
-The Court ruled that private organizations, even if they were planning on and had permits for a public demonstration, were permitted to exclude groups if those groups presented a message contrary to the one the organizing group wanted to convey.
-Addressing the specific issues of the case, the Court found that private citizens organizing a public demonstration may not be compelled by the state to include groups who impart a message the organizers do not want to be presented by their demonstration, even if the intent of the state was to prevent discrimination.
+Irish-American Gay, Lesbian, and Bisexual Group of Boston, 515 U.S. 557 (1995), was a landmark decision of the U.S. Supreme Court regarding free speech rights, specifically the rights of groups to determine what message their activities convey to the public.
+The Court held that a state may not compel private citizens organizing a public demonstration to include groups who impart a message the organizers do not want their demonstration to present, even if the state's intent was to prevent discrimination.